pakerfeldt/knx-mqtt/README.md

 | `value` | Value with preserved type or as string representation if emitValueAsString is true |
 | `unit` | Associated unit of the value |

+### Read commands
+Read commands from KNX will be passed on to the address + `/read`, e.g. `knx/1/2/3/read`.
+If you subscribe with wildcard, e.g.. `knx/1/2/#` you will get these `read` messages that you might want to discard.
+The fact that these `read` messages are preserved from KNX to MQTT allows for having an external response to a KNX initiated `read` request.
+With the config option `ignoreReadCommands: true` you can ignore any such message from KNX.

 ## To KNX

-KNX group addresses can be referred to using either their group address `knx/x/y/z/` or their full name, where x and y are the names of the group ranges and z is the name of the actual group address.
+KNX group addresses can be referred to using either their group address `knx/x/y/z` or their full name, where x and y are the names of the group ranges and z is the name of the actual group address.

 ### Sending read requests